edgedb/edgedb/docs/guides/tutorials/nextjs.rst

        return <div>...</div>;
      }

 When you refresh the page, you should briefly see a ``Loading...`` indicator before the homepage renders the (dynamically loaded!) blog posts.

 Generating the query builder
 ----------------------------

 Since we're using TypeScript, it makes sense to use EdgeDB's powerful query builder.
 This provides a schema-aware client API that makes writing strongly typed EdgeQL queries easy and painless.
-The result type of our queries will be automatically inferred, so we won't need to manually things like ``type Post = { id: string; ... }``.
+The result type of our queries will be automatically inferred, so we won't need to manually type something like ``type Post = { id: string; ... }``.

 Generate the query builder with the following command.